jitterbytes/Arduino_nano/02_Timers/README.md

 Like i already know whatever i am doing here this is only for nano and is not at all portable and Arduino ide already understands those MACROS PORTD and DDRD and all so i cannot use my understanding of manually assigning address to those pointers and playing with them.
 Arduino Headers for avr/io those have Macros for the registers and like if i used those macros then i wont have to assign them address just i can play with those regsiter writing and reading those.But that code will be portable to multiple AVR based boards like UNO, NANO or MEGA etc.
 Lets see when i will use this.

+## Making my own delay() -> mydelay_ms() -> Blocking one Just for experimenting
+This function blocks the CPU execution so i can use compare match polling method here.
+I am using Timer 1 coz it gave me accurate delay i think the Arduino function uses Timer 0 for this function.
+Configuration of Timer 1
+* Clock: 16MHz
+* Prescale: 64
+* Timer Clk freq = 16MHz / 64 = 250KHz
+* Time for 1 Tick = 1 / 250KHz = 4us
+* Mode: CTC (Clear Timer on Compare Match)
+* 1 tick happens in 4us then in 1ms how many ticks happens = 1ms / 4us = 250 ticks
+* OCR1A = 249 (timer will count from 0 to OCR1A)
+**Now every compare match -> 1ms has passed**
+Rest in the code